Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 These emails may even ask you to open an attachment that installs harmful malware on your device.

 If you suspect a link isn't legitimate, don't click on it, and never type in your username or password on an unfamiliar login screen.
 Never download an email attachment unless you know what it is.

 4. Never Give Out Personal Information Over the Phone

 Fraudsters may also regularly pose as a bank or credit card company employee over the phone, but doing so should be a dead giveaway.
 The fact is, no legitimate organization will call and ask you for personal information—like a bank or credit card PIN number or Social Security number.

 If you suspect a call is potentially legitimate, ask for the caller's credentials, hang up, and contact the organization using the phone number listed on your financial institution's bank statements.
-Also note that the I.R.S. will never call you on the phone – it always sends taxpayer requests and information via U.S. mail.
+Also, note that the IRS won't contact you by phone out of the blue, and will typically send taxpayer requests and information via postal mail.